leesharma/rescuetime/CONTRIBUTING.md

 Be careful not to commit sensitive information (API keys, OAuth credentials, etc.) to public repositories!

+### Comment Tags

+* TODO
+* FIXME
+* OPTIMIZE
+* REVIEW

 ## Questions

 Have any questions?
-Feel free to send me (@leesharma) a message!
+Post on the github repo at leesharma/rescuetime.